Dates & Prices

 The following itinerary is not set in stone and may change in response to the weather forecast and prevailing conditions.
 La Brenne natural regional park is approximately 30 by 40 miles and most planned visits are within a short drive of our hotel meaning we won’t spend long periods travelling between sites.
 After breakfast, the day will commence at a leisurely pace around 9.00am.
 Following our morning visit and weather permitting, we will enjoy our picnic lunch under the sky.
 Fed and watered, we continue our quest to see La Brenne’s unique wildlife before returning to our accommodation around 5.30pm, where you will have plenty of time to freshen up ahead of a sumptuous meal prepared by our resident chef and host.

-Day 1: Arrival & meet in Poitiers
+Day 1: Arrival & meet in Tours

 Day 2: Grande Brenne

-During our first day in the field we will visit a number of La Brenne’s numerous small lakes (étangs).
+During our first day in the field, we will visit a number of La Brenne’s numerous small lakes (étangs).
 Many are protected for their rich wildlife communities; Black-necked Grebe, Garganey and Whiskered Tern all breed, the latter can be seen hawking for insects almost anywhere in the Park.
-During May, Great Reed, Melodious and Savi’s Warblers will be in full song.
+During May, Great Reed, Melodious and Savi’s warblers will be in full song.
 An avian feature of La Brenne is the wide variety of breeding herons, nine species in total, including Little Bittern, Squacco and Purple Herons.
 We plan to visit a tower hide at Bellebouche where we’ll enjoy the sights and sounds of nestling herons and egrets clambering around in the willow trees while eagerly awaiting their next meal.

 Day 3: Lancosme Forest

-A short drive towards the eastern boundary of the natural regional park will find us exploring a large forested area which is noted for its abundance of wild flowers including many species of orchid; close to 40 species can be seen over the spring and summer months.
+A short drive towards the eastern boundary of the natural regional park, will find us exploring a large forested area which is noted for its abundance of wild flowers including many species of orchid; close to 40 species can be seen over the spring and summer months.
 The forest is also excellent for butterflies and if the season is ‘on schedule’, we hope to see an early Woodland Brown, a European Protected Species and one of France’s (and possibly Europe’s) rarest butterflies.
 A number of small streams wind their way through the woodland and open stretches are home to both Beautiful and Banded Demoiselles and these are often joined by species absent from the UK, including the White-tailed Skimmer.

 Day 4: Suin Valley

-Today we’ll head south to a limestone area well known for its rich flora and this in turn makes for a diverse butterfly fauna.
+Today we’ll head south to a limestone area well known for its rich flora, and this in turn makes for a diverse butterfly fauna.
 One of our targets will be the attractive Black Hairstreak and other exciting species regularly encountered include Pearly Heath and Weaver’s Fritillary.
-Birds are never far away and several raptors breed locally; we may be lucky enough to catch sight of the charismatic Honey Buzzard or the dashing Hobby.
+Birds are never far away and several raptors breed locally; we may be lucky enough to catch sight of the fascinating Honey Buzzard or the dashing Hobby.
 Other exciting birds include woodpeckers: Black, Middle-spotted and Lesser-spotted are often heard and occasionally seen and Golden Orioles are never far away.

 Day 5: Creuse Valley